 Preparing for Audiometric Testing

 The method your employee’s use to travel to their audiometric assessment can impact the results outcome.
-If an employee travels a long distance to their appointment in a noisy environment, e.g. motorbike, their ears will require a 16 hour period of adjustment prior to attending the appointment.
-It is important that the employee is not exposed to more than 80dB 16 hours prior to the appointment.
+If an employee travels a long distance to their appointment in a noisy environment, e.g. motorbike, their ears will require a 16-hour period of adjustment prior to attending the appointment.
+It is important that the employee is not exposed to more than 80dB in the 16 hours prior to the appointment.
 For reference, this is equal to the noise a vacuum cleaner makes from 1 metre away.
 If this is not adhered to, inaccurate results may be provided which could lead to unnecessary further testing.

-Additionally, if your employee have recently experienced a cold or ear discharge, please contact us prior to proceeding with an appointment.
+Additionally, if your employee has recently experienced a cold or ear discharge, please contact us prior to proceeding with an appointment.
 This is due to ear infections having a direct impact on hearing, which in turn affects the accuracy of results.

 Results